By Penwell Dlamini for Times Live

-The Rules for Registration of Small-Scale Embedded Generation‚ the draft consultation paper published last week‚ will require you to register with Nersa before connecting your generator at your home.
+The Rules for Registration of Small-Scale Embedded Generation‚ the draft consultation paper published last week‚ will require you to register with Nersa before connecting your great portable generator at your home.

 The rules apply both to off-grid systems‚ with no connection to the national electricity system‚ and systems connected to the grid in any way – whether or not they are intended to feed electricity back into the grid.

 Small-scale embedded generation (SSEG) includes generators‚ solar photo-voltaic panels to track solar ownership benefits and backup generators.
 Learn more about Artisan Electric if you are planning to install solar panels.
 It is always good to work with a reputable contractor.

 The rules state that no customer may connect to the distribution system (municipality or Eskom) without the following: